hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 The `ingress_application_gateway` block exports the following:

-* `effective_gateway_id` - The ID of the application gateway associated with the application gateway ingress controller deployed to this cluster.
+* `effective_gateway_id` - The ID of the Application Gateway associated with the ingress controller deployed to this Kubernetes Cluster.

 ## Timeouts